top of page

 Digital Music Library Organization Tips

 Another notable example is the Led Zeppelin song “Hey, Hey, What Can I Do.”
 If you purchased the song in recent years, either digitally or physically, it would have been included as part of a compilation album, or the deluxe edition of the album Coda.
-The song was originally released as the B-side to the single of “Immigrant Song.”
-You would change the album title to Immigrant Song, the track number to 2 of 2, and change the album artwork to the original single.
-There many other examples, and you have the flexibility to change and control this.
-If you are concerned about retaining the song sequence from a greatest hits or compilation album, simply create a playlist before you break it apart.
+The song was originally released as the B-side to the single for “Immigrant Song.”
+You would change the album title to Immigrant Song, change the track number, and change the album artwork to the original single.
+There are many other examples, and you have the flexibility to change and control all of this.

 Tip #3: Upgrade Your Album Artwork

-Your digital music library may already contain album artwork for every song and album, so why would you want to consider upgrading and replacing some or all of the artwork in your library?
-The following serves as a simple side by side example of what you may not be realizing and may be missing from an image quality perspective.
+Your digital music library may already contain album artwork for every song and album, so why would you consider upgrading and replacing the artwork in your library?
+The following serves as a simple side by side example of what you may not realize and may be missing from an image quality perspective.

 Album artwork from Apple iTunes Store